floragunncom/search-guard/README.md

 ### Enterprise features

-Enterprise source code is located in the directories `dlic-signals` and `dlic-security`.
+Enterprise source code is located in the directories `dlic-auditlog`, `dlic-dlsfls`, `dlic-signals` and `dlic-security`.
 This code is **proprietarily licensed**; it is free of charge for non-commercial and academic use.
 For commercial use in a production environment you have to obtain a [paid license](https://search-guard.com/licensing/).
 We offer a [very flexible licensing model](https://search-guard.com/licensing/), based on productive clusters with an **unlimited number of nodes**.
 Non-productive systems like Development, Staging or QA are covered by the license at no additional cost.

 The Enterprise Edition of Search Guard adds: